Professional status is an exciting new way to boost your learners’ employability

 Professional status also offers clear and accessible pathways for learners to grow through.
 By completing training aligned with professional standards – developing specialist skills along the way – and meeting defined criteria, they can take each step forwards with the support of CIMSPA Education Partners.

-What professional statuses will there be?
+What professional statuses are there?

 Practitioner